th0ma5w/Twine_Fullscreen_YouTube/README.md

 - Some vides that have embedding may only work if you are hosting your Twine story on a web server.

+- Videos do not play on mobile devices because the YouTube API does not automatically start videos so as to save mobile plan data usage, and there doesn't seem to be a way around this.

-Failing the above, feel free to submit a bug, or contact me via Twitter @th0ma5
+If none of these tips apply, feel free to submit a bug, or contact me via Twitter @th0ma5

+# Thank you

+To hoopy froods out there who have told me this works for them, that liked the example story, and suggested improvements.
+Thank you!!